adaviesMOJ/oauth2-google-springboot-kotlin-web-application/README.md

 - Spring security (Oauth2)
 - Posgresql database (and flyway to manage migrations)
 - Docker and docker-compose (for building and running locally)
-- more... (eventually correct storing and configuring of env vars, deployment, swagger docs and more)

 ## Running Application
 1. run the database container using command